omermorad/mockingbird/packages/generator/README.md

 in action!**

 ## Use Cases
- - Generate fake (but reasonable) data for your integration tests
- - Generate fake (but reasonable) data for your seeding a database
 - Prepare as many unique fixtures as you need for your tests
+ - Generate fake (but reasonable) data database seeding

 #### How can Mockingbird help me?
 Consider the following snippets: